signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 all the specific endpoint services" for the global service collection.

 __Remarks__:
-- Before the EndpointFeature, CK.StObj.Model has no dependency on `Microsoft.Extensions.Hosting.Abstractions`: the OnHostStart/Stop[Async] support on IRealObject is an optional feature that kicks in only if at least one `IRealObject.OnHostStart/Stop` is used.
+- Before Endpoint support, CK.StObj.Model had no dependency on `Microsoft.Extensions.Hosting.Abstractions`: the OnHostStart/Stop[Async] support on IRealObject is an optional feature that kicks in only if at least one `IRealObject.OnHostStart/Stop` is used.
 Because of the `EndpointTypeManager`, CK.StObj.Model now requires this dependency.
 - We lied about the fact that the `EndpointTypeManager` was a `IHostedService`: actually there is only a